Arrival (The Prisoner): Exterior shots at Portmeirion

 The first draft script by George Markstein was completed in the spring of 1966.
 David Tomblin then assisted Markstein and they prepared a script that Patrick McGoohan then further adapted.
 In late June 1966 a shooting script had been finalised (now called "The Arrival").
-Principal locating filming began in Portmeirion on 5 September 1966, with Don Chaffey as director.
+Principal location filming began in Portmeirion on 5 September 1966, with Don Chaffey as director.

 Further scenes were shot on 6 September, but Guy Doleman (playing Number Two) was suffering from cracked ribs and his presence only lasted two days.
 The plan was to complete shooting at Portmeirion by 9 September but filming was to overrun by several days.
 The aerial shots from the helicopter were filmed between 14 and 16 September.
 A body double was used for the now absent Guy Doleman.
 Chaffey was still filming exterior shots for the episode on 18 September.
 On 30 September, the last day of shooting at Portmeirion, McGoohan directed a number of shots including Rover's attack on a Villager in the main piazza.

 During the shooting in September it was realised that the initial idea for the guardian 'Rover' was unworkable.
 Initially the device was intended as a black-and-white domed contraption with a blue light on top.
 Inside was a go-kart and room enough for a man to steer.
 It quickly became evident that the contraption was unsteerable on Portmeirion's cobbled streets.
 A version that would act on water simply sank.
 Whose idea it was to use weather balloons is contested but it would appear someone saw them being used over the estuary and decided they could be used as 'Rover'.